ABOUT PALE MONSTERS (Long Version)

 "Highlighted by Mike Ward’s ebullient layers of synth squeals, Mulvey’s chiming guitar and a driving rhythm section (drummer Travis Richter and bassist Kevin McGrath), [the] new single “All This Time We Wait” is a celebration.
 Had this festival-ready banger come out two or three months earlier it would have made everyone’s summer mixtape.”
 (Vanyaland)

-The single was the first glimpse into the band's first full length album, released March 12, 2018, and titled, Are You Feeling Alive?
+The single was the first glimpse into the band's first full length album, released in March 2018, and titled, Are You Feeling Alive?

 “These new songs capture the sound I have been chasing for a long time," says Mulvey.
 "This album represents a new place for the band, but also for me personally.”